Klinton90/ng2-resource/README.md

  - `resultInterceptor?: ResultInterceptor;` - Callback that will be executed when `resource.$i` property is used.
  Only one Interceptor will be executed: either on Resource or Action level.
 Action Interceptor has higher priority.

+5) Default settings.
+You can setup default settings resource that will be used for each created resource, in case it doesn't  have own property.

 #Quick Start

 1) Create resources provider.